Table of Contents

 Please note that this guide has not been fundamentally changed from the original print version of the Finds Recording Guide (Geake 2001), written when the database contained just 8,800 non-numismatic records.

-Harness pendants (or horse-harness pendants) are decorative items hung from the harness of horses.
+Harness pendants (or horse-harness pendants) are decorative items hung from the harness of horses, primarily from the breast band.
 They were mainly used in the Roman, early-medieval and medieval periods and usually have no function other than as decoration.

 A few post-medieval horse brasses or swingers from fly terrets have also been recorded on the PAS database, but these are too recent for routine inclusion.